langstonstewart/PocketDex-Codex/README.md

 - Manage your collection
 - Save and load your collection in CSV/JSON format
-- Create decks for future use, track your completion throughout different sets, and much more!
+- Create decks for battling
+- track your completion throughout different sets, and much more!

 ### All Current Implemented Sets: